googlearchive/camera-app/README.md

 ------------
 * The effect ribbon is loading too slow, showing white rectangles.
 * The Tilt Shift effect is a little bit slow.
+* The app has to be restarted after suspending to work.